Daphné Hérétakis

 LIM | Less is More 2017

 Alexandra and Zana are two young girls, wandering in the streets of Athens during one single day.
-They spend their time stealing, snacking in cafes, drinking, dancing, laughing and discussing their every day problems as they cross paths with friends and make hazardous encounters.
+They spend their time stealing, snacking in cafes, drinking, dancing, laughing and discussing every day problems as they cross paths with friends and make hazardous encounters.

 Their quest gradually takes them away from the city center.
 We enter an almost mental time/space, as if their disjointed minds progressively contaminated the structure of the film.
 A post-modern Odyssey begins, a pilgrimage on the ruins of our contemporary societies made under the sign of vandalism.